PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 - **`$LC_TIME`**: Locale settings for date and time formats.
 - **`$LC_MESSAGES`**: Locale settings for system messages.
 - **`$SESSION_MANAGER`**: Session manager information for GUI sessions.
+# Taking Input from User
+The **`read`** command is used in shell scripts to take input from the user.
+It allows you to prompt the user for data and store it in a variable for later use.